Chapter 15 – Oh Brother, Where Art Though

 “Well, that certainly explains things.
 I thought you just wanted to tap that.
 I hadn’t a clue you wanted an actual relationship.”

-“Not every day you run into a woman with looks, brains, and real values.”
+“Not every day you run into a woman with looks, brains, and actual values.”
 Opie declared.

 “You’re right, and that’s why I’m not giving anyone else a chance to snag her up.
 I made that clear to you awhile back, and that still stands.
 Besides, I think you pretty much ruined any chances you might’ve had.”